okikio/native/packages/animate/README.md

 | `0`     | Number \| Function |

 Determines the delay of your animation in milliseconds.
 By passing it a callback, you can define a different delay for each element.
-The callback takes the index of each element as its argument and returns a number.
+The callback takes the index of each element, the target dom element, and the total number of target elements as its argument and returns a number.

 ```javascript
 // First element starts fading out after 1s, second element after 2s, etc.